Discover the World’s Largest Automotive Aftermarket Show: The First Sema Show 1967

 The SEMA (Speed Equipment Manufacturers Association began in 1967.
 Here are some historical photos from that event as well as a timeline.

-If you hang around “car” people very long, you are sure to hear the name SEMA.
+If you hang around “car” people for very long, you are sure to hear the name SEMA.

 You might be asking, just what is a SEMA?

-Today it consists of manufacturers, distributors, retailers, publishing companies, auto restorers, street rod builders, restylers, car clubs, race teams and more.
+Today SEMA Show represents the $46.2 billion automotive aftermarkets.
+It is the only trade show that brings together every segment of the automotive industry, from hot rods and off-roads to mobile electronics and collision repair.
+It consists of manufacturers, distributors, retailers, publishing companies, auto restorers, street rod builders, restylers, car clubs, race teams, and more.
 The event is not open to the general public, but many of the Corvette companies you purchase from are at this annual event.